0x4447/0x4447-product-vpn-contained/README.md

 ## Alarms

 Each alarm in your account will cost you $0.10 per alarm.
-Check the [AWS pricing page](https://aws.amazon.com/cloudwatch/pricing/) to make sure this calculation is still valid
+Check the [AWS pricing page](https://aws.amazon.com/cloudwatch/pricing/) to make sure this calculation is still valid.

 # Monitoring